eduardoalsilva/eduardoalsilva/README.md

 # Hi there! 👋 **I'm Eduardo Silva**

-Lately I have been working in projects to practice and analyze some datasets at my job.
+Lately I have been working on projects to practice and analyze some datasets at my job.
 I like to use Python, pandas and CSV files, but I'm open to new technologies, since it's required to finish any project.

 The last project I worked was "Bolão Fácil".
 I used Python to save bets from a group of people in a JSON file.
 The program can also check the lottery.